Congressional candidates announce run for new 23rd district

 In a taped announcement yesterday.
 Langworthy says he’s ready to take on key issues New York is facing.

 “Families can’t afford to buy groceries.
 Open borders with drugs pouring through.
 Our police are under attack and criminals get coddled.
 While law-abiding citizens’ second amendment rights are being threatened.
 The Biden Whitehouse can’t even get formula to feed our nation’s babies.
-Incompetence and far left ideology are making us less safe.”
+Incompetence and far left ideology are making us less safe,” he said.

-And when it comes to the newly drawn congressional districts, Jen Wilson with the Board of Elections tells me, many New Yorkers were invested in the matter.
+And when it comes to the newly drawn congressional districts, Jennifer Wilson with the Board of Elections tells me, many New Yorkers were invested in the matter.

-“We got a lot of people who called and wanted to see the maps and wanted to know where they could access the maps and were very curious about where their new district was and if they were going to have new representation which of course everyone will because everyone is going to have potentially a new person representing them in Congress.”
+“We got a lot of people who called and wanted to see the maps and wanted to know where they could access the maps and were very curious about where their new district was and if they were going to have new representation which of course everyone will because everyone is going to have potentially a new person representing them in Congress,” said Wilson.

 Normally a congressional candidate needs 1200 signatures to get on the ballot, but with the newly drawn maps and less time to get petitions, a candidate only needs 1062 signatures.